H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Microsoft Graph/Command Cheatsheet.md

 ### Check if the user belongs to a security group or if a directory role has been assigned to them

  - Get-MgUserMemberOf -UserId USER.NAME@DOMAIN.CORP | select * -ExpandProperty additionalProperties | Select-Object {$_.AdditionalProperties["displayName"]}

+### Check the administrative units

+ - Get-MgDirectoryAdministrativeUnit | fl

+### Check if any EntraID user/users have been assigned a role scoped to a specific administrative unit

+ - Get-MgDirectoryAdministrativeUnitScopedRoleMember -AdministrativeUnitId UNIT_ID | Select-Object roleMemberInfo,roleId -ExpandProperty roleMemberInfo